What Dealer Paid for Car: How to Find the Real Number

 Find What Dealer Paid for Car

-Check Any VIN Now →What Dealer Paid for Car: FAQ
+Check Any VIN Now →What Dealer Paid for Car: Frequently Asked Questions

 Can I find out what dealer paid for car on any vehicle?

 If the vehicle went through a wholesale or salvage auction, yes.
-Services like VinPassed pull auction records showing what dealer paid for car.
-Vehicles that were direct trade-ins or private purchases won't have auction records, but you can estimate using wholesale guides.
+VinPassed pulls auction records showing what dealer paid for car, including the sale date, location, and condition.
+Vehicles that were direct trade-ins or private purchases won't have auction records, but you can estimate using wholesale guides like Manheim Market Report or Black Book.

 Is it rude to tell a dealer I know what dealer paid for car?

-What if the dealer says my information is wrong?
+What if the dealer says my information about what dealer paid for car is wrong?

-Auction records are factual—they're documentation of actual transactions.
+Auction records are documentation of actual transactions, they're factual data points, not estimates.
 If a dealer claims the data is wrong, ask them to show you their purchase documentation.
-Usually, they'll drop the objection and start negotiating.
+In most cases they'll drop the objection and start negotiating on price rather than disputing the record.

 Does Carfax show what dealer paid for car?

 No. Carfax shows accident history, service records, and title information, but not what dealer paid for car at auction.
-You need a service specifically designed to pull auction data, like VinPassed.
-See our Carfax vs AutoCheck comparison for what each service includes.
-You can also start with a free VIN check for basics.
+This omission is intentional, Carfax's primary customer is the dealer, not the buyer.
+You need a service specifically designed to pull auction sale data, like VinPassed.
+See our Carfax vs AutoCheck comparison for a full breakdown of what each service includes.

 What's a fair profit margin for a dealer?

-15-25% on clean vehicles is standard.
-This covers reconditioning, floor plan costs, overhead, and profit.
-Markups over 40% should raise questions—especially if the vehicle has any history issues.
+15-25% on clean vehicles is standard, this covers reconditioning, floor plan financing costs, overhead, and profit.
+Markups over 40% should raise questions, especially if the vehicle has any history issues or has been sitting on the lot for an extended period.
+A 57% markup like the example above is worth negotiating hard on.